lambdamusic/Ontospy/docs/index.md

 **Installation**

+By default the libraries needed by this module (Django and Pygments) are not installed, so you have to add them like this:

 ```
-pip install ontodocs -U
+pip install ontospy[HTML] -U
 ```

-Ontodocs allows to generate documentation for an RDF vocabulary, using visualization algorithms that create simple HTML pages, Markdown files, or more complex javascript interactive charts based on D3.js.
+Ontospy allows to generate documentation for an RDF vocabulary, using visualization algorithms that create simple HTML pages, Markdown files, or more complex javascript interactive charts based on D3.js.

 ```
 > ontospy viz -h